tksiu/machine-learning-project-archive/readme.md

 - Airport passenger time series prediction
     - Demand forecasting with Seasonal ARIMA models

-- Flight delay and cancellation analysis
+- Flight delay and cancellation prediction
     - a regression problem to predict the time required to depart from the gate until setting off from source airport; and to land on the destination airport
     - Generalized Linear Mixed-effect model (GLMM), Genelized Additive Model (GAM), Robust Regression
     - Hidden Markov Chain (HMM)